 Such disclosure includes, but is not limited to, (i) a description of the nature of a reporting issuer's involvement in the U.S. marijuana industry; (ii) disclosure that marijuana is illegal under U.S. federal law and that enforcement of relevant laws is a significant risk; (iii) related risks including, among others, the risk that third party service providers could suspend or withdraw services and the risk that regulatory bodies could impose certain restrictions on the issuer's ability to operate in the U.S.; and (iv) a discussion of the reporting issuer's ability to access public and private capital, including which financing options are and are not available to support continuing operations.
-Additional disclosures are required to the extent a reporting issuer is deemed to be directly or indirectly engaged in the U.S. marijuana industry, or deemed to have "ancillary involvement", all as further described in the Staff Notice.
+Additional disclosures are required to the extent a reporting issuer is deemed to be directly or indirectly engaged in the U.S. marijuana industry, or deemed to have "ancillary industry involvement", all as further described in the Staff Notice.

-At this time, the Company's involvement in the U.S. cannabis industry is limited.
-The Company can be considered to have "indirect" involvement in cannabis activities under the Staff Notice through its investments in Bluma Wellness Inc. ("Bluma"), and Cansortium Inc. ("Cansortium"), each of which is or was during the three months ended March 31, 2021, directly or indirectly, a cultivator and/or seller of marijuana in the United States.
-The Company also has investments in two other entities that have businesses, directly or indirectly, involved in the U.S. cannabis industry (Bluma, Cansortium and these two businesses are referred to herein as the "Investees").
+During the year ended December 31, 2021, the Company's involvement in the U.S. cannabis industry was limited.
+The Company can be considered to have "indirect" involvement in cannabis activities under the Staff Notice through its investments in Ayr Wellness Inc. ("Ayr"), Bluma Wellness Inc. ("Bluma"), Cansortium Inc. ("Cansortium"), Cresco Labs Inc. ("Cresco"), Gage Growth Corp. ("Gage"), Holistic Industries ("Holistic"), and SLANG Worldwide Inc. ("Slang"), each of which is or was during the year ended December 31, 2021, directly or indirectly, a cultivator and/or seller of marijuana in the United States.
 The Company does not operate, nor control, any subsidiary that is directly engaged in the cultivation or distribution of marijuana in accordance with a U.S. state license.
 The Company is subject to the requirements of the Staff Notice and accordingly provides the following disclosures: